Rihab114/Rihab114/README.md

 ### &nbsp;About Me

-🪄 &nbsp; Data Engineer | Specializing in scalable data pipelines, cloud integration, and real-time data processing. <br /> 🍂 &nbsp; Experienced with Python, SQL, Docker, Kafka, Spark, and GCP.<br /> 🔥 &nbsp; Passionate about optimizing workflows and building resilient systems.<br /> 💡 &nbsp;I like to explore new technologies and develop new solutions and quick hacks.\
+🪄 &nbsp; Data Engineer | Specializing in scalable data pipelines, cloud integration, and real-time data processing. <br /> 🍂 &nbsp; Experienced with Python, SQL, PySpark, and AWS/GCP.<br /> 🔥 &nbsp; Passionate about optimizing workflows and building resilient systems.<br /> 💡 &nbsp;I like to explore new technologies and develop new solutions and quick hacks.\